haxetink/tink_state/README.md

 }
 ```

-We want this because it `Observable<Promised<R>>` is a more handy representation of `Observable<Promised<T>>` - which nests two asynchronous data structures.
-Here is what we'd have to do to get data from it:
+We want this because it `Observable<Promised<R>>` is a more handy representation of `Observable<Promised<T>>`.
+The latter nests two asynchronous data structures and that results in all kinds of issues. for starters, here is what we'd have to do to get data from the it:

 ```haxe
 o.bind(function (promise:Promise<X>) {